How to Calculate Tax on Sale of Commercial Property

 For example, if you bought a warehouse for $700,000, invested $200,000 in innovations, and claimed $40,000 in depreciation, your adjusted capital gains tax basis would be $860,000.
 If you later sold it for $1,200,000, your gain would be $340,000.
 This is the figure the IRS uses to calculate both the capital gains tax and any depreciation recapture owed.

-How Do You Calculate Capital Gain on Sale?
+How to Calculate Capital Gain on a Commercial Property Sale

 As given above, the formula for calculating capital gains is net selling price – adjusted cost basis.
 So, to calculate the net selling price of a commercial property, start with the sale price and subtract your selling expenses.
 These expenses include broker commissions, legal fees, title charges, and other costs directly tied to closing the sale.